Africa

 Visas

-UK passport holders require a compulsory visa purchased online in advance of travel.
-You can purchase a visa at the airport on arrival, but this will involve very long queues.
+UK passport holders require a compulsory visa which can be purchased online in advance of travel.
+Alternatively you can purchase a visa at the airport on arrival, but this will involve long queues.
 Citizens of other countries need to check their requirements.
+Mandatory travel insurance of $44 pp must also be purchased online before entering Zanzibar.

 Health